Bidirectional microwave-optical transduction based on integration of high-overtone bulk acoustic resonators and photonic circuits: Characterization of acoustic resonances

 The microwave reflection measurements (also known as $S_{11}$) shown here were measured at room temperature using custom probes (GGB industries nickel-alloy 40A-GS-135-PC-N Picoprobe) and a vector network analyzer (Rhode\&Schwarz ZNB-20).
 The spectrum shown in Fig.~\ref{fig:fig_2}d is corrected using a calibration substrate (GGB industries CS-8) to remove the phase delay and attenuation introduced by coaxial cables and probes.
 However, this calibration procedure was only used to get the S-parameter, and was not applied during the total conversion efficiency measurements shown in Fig.~\ref{fig:fig_3} and Fig.~\ref{fig:fig_4}.
 In a previous version of the transducers and in Ref.~\cite{tianMagneticfreeSiliconNitride2021} where the Band-Aid process (Appendix~\ref{supp:process_flow}) is not employed, the piezoelectric actuator extends beyond the suspended cladding and covers the electrical feedline, causing two detrimental effects for transduction.
 First, the resulting stray capacitance leads to excess microwave insertion loss.
 Given the small size of the suspended area ($\sim\SI{1000}{\micro\meter\squared}$) compared to that of the feedline ($\gtrsim\SI{10000}{\micro\meter\squared}$), this effect is readily seen in Supplementary~Fig.~\ref{suppfig:pullback}, where the spectrum without the Band-Aid process exhibits reduced background reflection.
 Second, the part of the actuator on top of the unreleased cladding leads to resonant excitation of HBAR modes extending over the entire \ch{Si} substrate.
 These modes have a smaller free spectral range (FSR) of around \SI{19}{\mega\hertz} and a lower microwave extraction efficiency.
 The theory presented in Appendix~\ref{supp:theory} does not correspond to the case of such a multimode system as it assumes being in the sideband-resolved regime, implying the high density of substrate modes is inappropriate for low-noise frequency conversion.
 The feedline Band-Aid, discussed in Appendix~\ref{supp:process_flow} and shown in Supplementary~Fig.~\ref{suppfig:pullback}, enables the removal of the piezoelectric layer above the substrate, leaving only HBAR modes well confined in the oxide cladding.

 We fit the measured complex reflection to obtain the mechanical quality factor $Q_m = 284$ and microwave extraction efficiency $\kappa_\mathrm{ex, m}/\kappa_m = 0.11$ for the transduction mode \cite{leongPreciseMeasurementsFactor2002}.
+This fit model comprises multiple Fano resonances, given by

-In addition, we simulate microwave reflection of the designed stack geometry using finite-element method (FEM).
+and the result is shown in Supplementary Fig.~\ref{suppfig:mechanical_modes}a.
+In addition, we simulate the microwave reflection of the designed stack geometry using finite-element method (FEM).
 Fitting the simulated spectrum leads to $Q_m = 205$ and $\kappa_\mathrm{ex, m}/\kappa_m = 0.61$.
-The discrepancy is attributed to difference in clamping losses and piezoelectric coefficients between the fabricated and simulated devices.
+The discrepancy is attributed to difference in clamping losses and piezoelectric coefficients between the fabricated and simulated devices that lift the degeneracy of electromechanical modes.
 We extract the effective mass of the transduction HBAR mode from FEM simulations as

 where $\rho(\mathbf{r})$ is the local mass density and $\mathbf{x}(\mathbf{r})$ is the mechanical displacement, corresponding to $x_\mathrm{ZPF} = \sqrt{\hbar/(2 m_\mathrm{eff}\omega_m)} \approx \SI{2e-8}{\nano\meter}$.